VueTorrent/VueTorrent/README.md

 ## Installation

+-   Visit the releases page!

--   Download & Unzip the latest STABLE release
+-   Download the latest STABLE release.zip

+-   Unzip this folder

--   Point your Alternate WEBUI location to it
+-   Point your Alternate WEBUI location to the 'vuetorrent' folder

 ## Development